Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

 Credit cards can be a potent financial tool when used correctly.
 They allow users to build credit, earn points, and open doors for vacations and rewards that would not be possible without them.
-However, if credit cards have a dark side, it’s their annual percentage rate—or APR.
-Unfortunately, if you’re like 40% of credit cardholders,¹ you will probably carry a balance at some point.
+However, if credit cards have a dark side, it’s their annual percentage rate(APR).
+Unfortunately, if you’re like 44% of credit cardholders,¹ you will probably carry a balance at some point.

 APR is a visualization of the annual interest rate consumers must pay for unpaid portions of their monthly credit card bills.
 It is the price credit card users pay to borrow money from credit card issuers, usually at a much higher rate than other forms of borrowing money, like an auto loan or personal loan.

 Knowing your credit card’s APR and ensuring you have the lowest APR is incredibly important.
-But 40% of Americans who carry a balance on their cards don’t know their credit card’s APR, according to a recent study by CNBC.².
+Despite that, almost half of Americans (47%) don’t know their credit card’s annual APR.²

 While no credit card APR is necessarily “good” for the consumer, they vary among cards and users.
 With APR being affected by several factors, including credit card type, credit score, and available promotions, it’s important to research and get a reasonable rate.